Gil Shaham

-Gil Shaham (Hebrew: גיל שחם; born February 19, 1971) is an American violinist of Israeli Jewish descent.
+Gil Shaham (Hebrew: גיל שחם; born February 19, 1971) is an American violinist.
+His accolades include a Grammy Award in 1999, and he has performed as a soloist with such orchestras as the New York Philharmonic, Berlin Philharmonic, Vienna Philharmonic, Israel Philharmonic Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, San Francisco Symphony, Russian National Orchestra, Academy of St. Martin in the Fields, Cincinnati Symphony Orchestra, and the Orchestre de Paris.

-Biography
+Early life and career

 Gil Shaham was born in Urbana, Illinois, while his Israeli parents were on an academic fellowship at the University of Illinois.
-His father Jacob was an astrophysicist and his mother Meira Diskin was a cytogeneticist.
+His father, Jacob, was an astrophysicist and his mother, Meira Diskin, was a cytogeneticist.
 His sister is the pianist Orli Shaham.
-His brother Shai Shaham is the head of the Laboratory of Developmental Genetics at Rockefeller University.
+His brother, Shai Shaham, is the head of the Laboratory of Developmental Genetics at Rockefeller University.

-Gil Shaham is a graduate of the Horace Mann School in New York.
-When he was two the family moved to Jerusalem, where he started violin lessons at the Rubin Academy of Music aged seven, winning annual scholarships from the America-Israel Cultural Foundation.
-He subsequently attended Aspen Music Festival and School in Colorado, studying with Dorothy DeLay and Jens Ellermann, and won a scholarship to the Juilliard School.
+When he was two years old, the family moved to Jerusalem, where at age seven he started violin lessons at the Rubin Academy of Music, winning annual scholarships from the America-Israel Cultural Foundation.
+He went on to graduate from the Horace Mann School in New York.
+He attended the Aspen Music Festival and School in Colorado, studying with Dorothy DeLay and Jens Ellermann, and won a scholarship to the Juilliard School.
 He and his sister Orli also studied at Columbia University.

 Shaham lives in New York City and teaches at Bard College Conservatory of Music.
 He is married to violinist Adele Anthony.
 They have three children.

-Music career
+Career

-Shaham debuted as soloist with the Jerusalem Symphony at age 10.
-He performed with the Israel Philharmonic, Israel's foremost orchestra, less than a year later.
-Shaham won first prize in the Claremont Competition aged 11, and was admitted to Juilliard, where he studied with Dorothy DeLay and Hyo Kang.
+Shaham debuted as a soloist with the Jerusalem Symphony at age 10.
+He performed with the Israel Philharmonic—Israel's foremost orchestra—less than a year later.
+Shaham won first prize in the Claremont Competition at age 11, and was admitted to Juilliard, where he studied with Dorothy DeLay and Hyo Kang.

 Shaham's career advanced in 1989 when, while a senior at Horace Mann, he replaced an ailing Itzhak Perlman to perform the Bruch and Sibelius violin concertos with the London Symphony Orchestra at the Royal Festival Hall.

 Shaham won the Avery Fisher Career Grant in 1990, and the Premio Internazionale of the Accademia Chigiana in Siena in 1992.

-Shaham has performed with many leading orchestras, including the New York Philharmonic, Berlin Philharmonic, Toronto Symphony Orchestra, Vienna Philharmonic, Israel Philharmonic Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, Los Angeles Philharmonic, Russian National Orchestra, Academy of St. Martin in the Fields, San Francisco Symphony Orchestra, Philadelphia Orchestra, and National Youth Orchestra of the United States of America.
+Shaham has performed with the New York Philharmonic, Berlin Philharmonic, Toronto Symphony Orchestra, Vienna Philharmonic, Israel Philharmonic Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, Los Angeles Philharmonic, Russian National Orchestra, Academy of St. Martin in the Fields, San Francisco Symphony Orchestra, Philadelphia Orchestra, National Symphony Orchestra and National Youth Orchestra of the United States of America.

+In 2021,he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

-Shaham has played the "Comtesse de Polignac", a Stradivarius violin of 1699 on loan from Stradivarius Society of Chicago, since 1989.
+Shaham has played the "Comtesse de Polignac", a Stradivarius violin of 1699 on loan from the Stradivarius Society of Chicago since 1989.